marcosmartinez7/react-redux-polling/README.md

 # react-redux-polling
-Just an example of polling using React-Redux
+Just an example of polling using React-Redux using ReactiveX

 ## example